AUGUSTA, Ga. (WJBF) – With the number of flu cases steadily rising, so are the prescriptions for Tamiflu.

 Many local retail and independent pharmacies are having trouble keeping the antiviral drug on its shelves.

-Associate Chief Medical Doctor Phillip Coule with Augusta Health says this flu season has made the drug almost impossible for patients to get their hands on.
+Associate Chief Medical Doctor Phillip Coule with Augusta Health says this flu season has made the drug almost impossible for patients to get.

 Pharmacist Amanda Khalil, says they too are no stranger to the shortage because wholesale suppliers are allocating which pharmacies get the Tamiflu restock.

 “We’ve order about 72,000 thousand dollars worth of Tamiflu just this month,” said Khalil.
 “As for how much we dispensed, we’ve dispensed over 550 prescriptions just in January.
 So quite a lot.”